The benefits that a single plant could provide are way more in number than any ordinary human-made object.

 The Chinese Evergreen is a good air-purifying plant that eliminates all traces of toxins such as benzene, trichloroethylene, and formaldehyde from the atmosphere.

 However, the plant can be toxic itself if ingested and therefore should be placed away from the reach of children and pets.

 The Dwarf Date Palm plant can grow up to 10 feet, sprouting sharp needle-like spines for leaves.
 The plant is known for its exceptional capacity for removing all traces of xylene from the atmosphere.

-Xylene is a harmful chemical that is commonly given off by different kinds of paints, the smoke emitted from tobacco and wood-burning fireplaces.
+Xylene is a harmful chemical that is commonly given off by different kinds of paints, and the smoke emitted from tobacco and wood-burning fireplaces.
 It can have severely adverse effects on health.

 In fact, NASA recommends planting one Dwarf Date Palm every 100 square feet in your home or in any other space.

 This is a common ornamental house plant that yields beautiful small yellowish-orange flowers.
 The plant makes a lovely sight and cheerful atmosphere indoors.

 Additionally, the Gerbera Daisy can effectively remove toxic substances such as Trichloroethylene (TCE) and benzene from the air.

 The plant thrives in the springs and summers, but you can also get them at larger grocery stores even during winters.

 The Garden Mum is a common flowering plant.
 The beautiful flowers of plants will bloom for six weeks during the season.